legalthings/lambda_filter_objects/README.md

 }
 ```

-The result is an array of objects that contained at least one of the keyworda in the value of the specified key.
+The result is an array of objects that contained at least one of the keywords in the value of the specified key.

 ```json
 [